Please use another Browser

 In order to help advance opportunities for young adults in STEM middle-skill careers, the Siemens Foundation launched a workforce development program, the STEM Middle-Skill Initiative in 2015, to leverage the experience and expertise of Siemens as an industry leader and pioneer in workforce development.
 The Initiative addresses three clear objectives – elevating the economic opportunity available in STEM technical careers in the national dialogue; rebranding the image of these jobs and educational pathways to one of prestige; and accelerating training models that work.

 An important part of what both the Siemens Foundation and Siemens’ businesses are trying to achieve is to generate a new sense of national pride in middle skills, STEM education and careers in industry.
-In Germany, getting accepted into the dual system is as prestigious as getting accepted into university.
 In the United States, pursuing alternatives to four-year universities such as an apprenticeship program is still too often seen as an inferior pathway.
 Even as middle skill and STEM positions grow rapidly, enrollment in technical training programs remains flat.

 To shine a light on exemplary young adults in STEM programs at top community colleges and promote the real story of opportunity available in STEM middle-skill careers, the Siemens Foundation created the Siemens Technical Scholars project in partnership with the Aspen Institute’s College Excellence Program.
 The Siemens Foundation is also a proud supporter of the Aspen Prize for Community College Excellence.